Jacobb626YT/MusicPlayer/README.md

 # How To Use

-Just Get A .Wav File and put it in the path off the music player and then click play when you open it
+Just Get A .Wav Make Sure Its Called Song.wav File and put it in the path off the music player and then click play when you open it

 # ScreenShots